dominikhastrich/docker-rabbitmq-mqtt/README.md

 # docker-rabbitmq-mqtt
-Official RabbitMQ image with enabled MQTT Plugin
+Official RabbitMQ image (tag latest) with enabled MQTT Plugin

+Exposes ports 1883, 8883 - default TCP and TLS ports of the plugin